holoviz/param/doc/index.rst

 1.3.1 (unreleased)
 __________________

-* Minor bugfix release to support the previous script_repr interface (prematurely removed in 1.3.0) and to fix issues with logging.
+* Minor bugfix release to restore pre-1.3.0 script_repr behavior
+  (prematurely changed in 1.3.0) and to fix issues with logging.
 * Param's logging interface now matches that of Python's logging module, making it simpler to use logging (see Python's logging module for details).
 Note therefore that Param's logging methods (a) no longer call functions that are passed as arguments (instead, Python's logging module does lazy string merges), and (b) no longer automatically combine strings passed as arguments (instead, Python's logging module supports string formatting).

 A full list of changes since the previous release is available `on GitHub <https://github.com/ioam/param/compare/v1.3.0...master>`_.